Artea-Station/Artea-Station-Server/README.md

 ## :exclamation: How to compile :exclamation:

-On **2021-01-04** we have changed the way to compile the codebase.

-**The quick way**.
-Find `bin/server.cmd` in this folder and double click it to automatically build and host the server on port 1337.
+Find `BUILD.bat` or `RUN_SERVER.bat` here in the root folder of this project, and double click it to initiate the build.
+It consists of multiple steps and might take around 1-5 minutes to compile.

 **The long way**.
 Find `bin/build.cmd` in this folder, and double click it to initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.
 If it closes, it means it has finished its job.
 You can then [setup the server](.github/guides/RUNNING_A_SERVER.md) normally by opening `tgstation.dmb` in DreamDaemon.